divyanshu1218/e-commerce-follow-along/README.md

 2️⃣ Fetch Products from the Database
 Query the database using the user’s email to retrieve all products in their cart.
 Return the fetched products as a JSON response.

+Milestone 19 - Cart Functionality 🛒

+Overview

+In this milestone, you’ll build a Cart UI and implement an endpoint to increase/decrease product quantity in the cart.

+Learning Goals 🎯
+	•	Display products in the cart (using the endpoint from Milestone 18).
+	•	Add + and - buttons to modify product quantity.
+	•	Create backend endpoints to update quantity.

+Steps 📝
+	1. Frontend: Create a cart page and display products.
+	2. UI Controls: Add + and - buttons for quantity updates.
+	3. Backend: Implement an endpoint to modify product quantity.

+Milestone 20 - Profile Page 🏠

+Overview

+In this milestone, you’ll build a Profile Page UI and implement an endpoint to fetch and display user data.

+Learning Goals 🎯
+	•	Create a backend endpoint to send user data via email.
+	•	Build a frontend profile page to display user details.
+	•	Show profile photo, name, email, and addresses.

+Steps 📝
+	1. Backend: Create an endpoint to send user data.
+	2. Frontend: Develop a profile page layout.
+	3. Display User Info:
+	•	Section 1: Profile photo, name, and email.
+	•	Section 2: Address list with an “Add Address” button.
+	•	If no address exists, show “No address found”.